Rigidity of Ext and Tor via flat-cotorsion theory: Introduction

 This improves \cite[Theorem 5.7]{CIM-19} and aligns perfectly with \cite[Theorem 4.1]{CIM-19} on flat dimension.
 By a result of Christensen and Iyengar \cite[Theorem 1.1]{LWCSBI17}, the proof reduces to show, for complexes, the statement on Ext-rigidity made in the Abstract.

-In Section~\ref{sec:fd} we prove three results on flat dimension of complexes which are dual to already established results on injective dimension, though for technical reasons we restrict to rings of finite Krull dimension.
-Stated for modules one of them reads:
+In Section~\ref{sec:fd} we prove results on flat dimension of complexes which are dual to already established results on injective dimension.
+In one of these, we remove a boundedness assumption from \cite[Theorem 4.8]{TNkPTh20}, which is dual to \cite[Corollary~5.9]{CIM-19}:

-\begin{theorem*} Assume that $R$ has finite Krull dimension and let $M$ be an $R$-module.
-If for an integer $n\geqslant0$ one has $\Tor_{n+1}^R(k(\fp),\RHom_R(R_\fp,M))=0$ for every prime ideal $\fp$ in $R$, then $M$ has flat dimension at most $n$. \end{theorem*} We take the opportunity to clarify two statements in \cite{CIM-19}; see Remarks \ref{rmk:1} and \ref{rmk:2}.
+\begin{theorem*} Let $R$ be a commutative noetherian ring of finite Krull dimension and $M$ an $R$-complex.
+If $M$ has finite flat dimesion, then the next equality holds,